Skip to main content

 Three layers, top to bottom:

 1. TLS handshake.
-Same uTLS-backed ClientHello as H2/H3, just with the ALPN extension rewritten to ["http/1.1"] only.
-JA3, JA4, peetprint all still apply.
+Same uTLS-backed ClientHello as H2 and H3, with the ALPN extension rewritten to ["http/1.1"] only.
+JA3, JA4, and peetprint all still apply.
 See TLS fingerprinting.

 2. Header order.
-H1's plain text, so header order is exactly the order of bytes you put on the wire.
+H1 is plain text, so header order is exactly the order of bytes you put on the wire.
 The preset's header order list drives this.
-Heads up: DevTools won't show you the real order Chrome sends, so check tls.peet.ws/api/all if you need ground truth.
+DevTools won't show you the real order Chrome sends, so check tls.peet.ws/api/all when you need ground truth.

 3. Connection header behavior. keep-alive vs close vs Upgrade: websocket is a real fingerprint signal.
-Chrome on H1 sends Connection: keep-alive by default, and the preset matches.
+Chrome on H1 sends Connection: keep-alive by default, and the preset matches that.

-H1 has no SETTINGS, no WINDOW_UPDATE, no PRIORITY frames.
-So the Akamai H2 hash is empty when you're on H1, and any check that relies on those signals just can't fire.
+H1 has no SETTINGS, no WINDOW_UPDATE, and no PRIORITY frames, so the Akamai H2 hash is empty on this path and any check that relies on those signals just can't fire.

 H1 is also the websocket upgrade path

 WebSocket starts as an H1 request with Upgrade: websocket.
-If you need the upgrade flow, you need H1.
+The upgrade flow needs H1.
 See streaming and upgrades.

 Code: force H1 and verify